Forecasting May 26, 2026 · 5 min read · All posts

 If your lead time is 30 days and you carry one lead-time of safety stock, your reorder point is 702 units.

-In October that number is way too high — you'll order too much, too early.
+In October that number is way too high.
+You'll order too much, too early.

-In November-December, it's way too low — you'll stock out 12 days into your peak.
+In November-December it's way too low.
+You'll stock out 12 days into your peak.

 The seasonal fix